mosop/string_inflection/README.md

 "foo bar".to.camel # => "fooBar"
 ```

-If you don't intend pollute the String's namespace with the method #to, the `StringInflection.define_inflector` macro helps you.
+If you don't intend to pollute the String's namespace with the method #to, the `StringInflection.define_inflector` macro helps you.

 ```crystal
 class String